BIRDIE DST: Model summary

 extract the 0.025, 0.5 and 0.975 quantiles of the predictive samples for

-on the BIRDIE website rather than all of the posterior predictive
+quantiles to display on the BIRDIE website rather than all of the

 We also compute the realized occupancy from the posterior predictive samples and the data.
 The realized occupancy is the probability of occurrence conditional on the observed data, such that